 Clinical and underlying science

-This yearsPeter Baskett Lecture will be delivered by Professor Pierre Carli from Paris.
-He will talk about how Paris has prepared and dealt with the current terrorist threat.
+This years Peter Baskett Lecture was delivered by Professor Pierre Carli from Paris.
+He spoke about how Paris has prepared and dealt with the current terrorist threat.

 Pre-hospital Care (Day 3) Thursday 10th

-Returning for 2015 The London Cardiac Arrest Symposium brings together an internationally renowned faculty of experts in the field of cardiac arrest management and addresses key questions concerning this most critical of medical emergencies.
-The symposium examinde the latest developments and will share information from the front line whilst providing a novel insight for even the most experienced of delegates.
+Returning for 2015 The London Cardiac Arrest Symposium brought together an internationally renowned faculty of experts in the field of cardiac arrest management and addresses key questions concerning this most critical of medical emergencies.
+The symposium examinde the latest developments and shared information from the front line whilst providing a novel insight for even the most experienced of delegates.